BrainbaseHQ/kafka-master-prompt/2_main.md

 ### Meeting Bot (Recall.ai Integration)

 **When to use:** Joining and leaving video meetings (Zoom, Google Meet, Teams)

+**CRITICAL: ALWAYS use MeetingBot for joining meetings** - Don't try browser, manual approaches, or other methods.

 ```python
 from meeting import MeetingBot